RandallShanePhD/redis_backup/README.md

 Simple hourly redis persistence file backup service.

 ## Make it a Service
+0. As ROOT, clone this repo to /opt directory.
 1. Copy the rbackup.service file to /etc/systemd/system folder
    * Assure it is named rbackup.service
 2. Make sure that your script is executable with:
-   * chmod u+x /path/to/rbackup.py
+   * chmod u+x /opt/redis_backup/rbackup.py
-3. Edit the rbackup.py and change file names
+3. Edit the rbackup.py and change scr & dest file names as desired
-   * Only IF you have renamed your persistence file
+   * Necessary only IF you have renamed your persistence file
 3. Reload systemctl
    * sudo systemctl daemon-reload
 4. Start it